abhilash-mk-dev/Applied-Linear-Algebra/README.md

 # Applied Linear Algebra

-This repository contains codes, datasets, and exercises from the **Advanced/Applied Linear Algebra (ALA) Lab Sessions**.
+This repository contains codes, datasets, and exercises from the **Applied Linear Algebra (ALA) Lab Sessions**.
 The aim is to provide hands-on implementations of concepts learned in class using Python and supporting libraries.

 ---